 Illustration: Hate is like acid.
 It can damage the vessel in which it is stored as well as destroy the object on which it is poured.
 (Source: Ann Landers, Bits & Pieces, September 17, 1992, p.
 3.)

-For out of the heart proceed evil thoughts, murders, adulteries, fornications, thefts, false witness, blasphemies.
+For out of the heart proceed evil thoughts, murders, adulteries, fornications, thefts, false witnesses, blasphemies.
 (Matthew 15:19)

 Humans have 5 vital organs that are essential for survival.
-These are the brain, heart, kidneys, liver and lungs.
-From a medical and biological perspective all of these organs are equally important.
-But from a spiritual perspective the heart is the most important organ because it’s the heart that determines our actions not the brain as some people say.
-Brain only executes whatever the heart desires.
-In fact heart is the source of everything the writer of Proverbs mention here: (pride, lies, hatred etc.)
+These are the brain, heart, kidneys, liver, and lungs.
+From a medical and biological perspective, all of these organs are equally important.
+But from a spiritual perspective, the heart is the most important organ because it’s the heart that determines our actions not the brain as some people say.
+The brain only executes whatever the heart desires.
+In fact, the heart is the source of everything the writer of Proverbs mention here: (pride, lies, hatred, etc.)

 Illustration: How does a worm get inside an apple?
 Perhaps you think the worm burrows in from the outside.
 No, scientists have discovered that the worm comes from inside.
 But how does he get in there?
 Simple!
 An insect lays an egg in the apple blossom.
 Sometime later, the worm hatches in the heart of the apple, then eats his way out.
 Sin, like the worm, begins in the heart and works out through a person’s thoughts, words, and actions.
 (Source: Heaven and Home Hour Radio Bulletin.)